NeXTLinux/nextlinux-grafeas-cli/README.rst

-Once nextlinux-engine is up and running (we also recommend adding some images to nextlinux-engine, in order to get package notes and package-vulnerability occurrences), the general flow is to set the ANCHORE_DB_CONNECT environment to the connect string for the nextlinux-engine DB, and then use the tool to list and then generate vulnerability/package note JSON documents.
+Once nextlinux-engine is up and running (we also recommend adding some images to nextlinux-engine, in order to get package notes and package-vulnerability occurrences), the general flow is to set the NEXTLINUX_DB_CONNECT environment to the connect string for the nextlinux-engine DB, and then use the tool to list and then generate vulnerability/package note JSON documents.
 To generate grafeas package-vulnerability occurrences, set GRAFEAS_HOSTPORT environment to